 Curb-Stomp Battle: A bouncer throws the Djinn out of a club, and beats him up while the Djinn tries to get him to make a wish.
 After he's finished, he wishes that the Djinn would put up a better fight.
 No points for guessing how this turns out.

-When you get down to it, the Djinn's entire modus operandi.
+When you get down to it, the Djinn's modus operandi.
 He actively advises humans to make wishes, even those who are aware of his nature so they can try to beat him at his own game.
-He always finds a loophole, and even lampshades how futile these attempts are, since it's nearly impossible to outsmart an eternal being.
+He always finds a loophole, and lampshades how futile these attempts are, since it's nearly impossible to outsmart an eternal being.

 The Djinn apparently learned from his mistake at the end of Wishmaster by the second film.
 When Morgana's boyfriend (who had a part in unleashing him) wishes he was never born, the Djinn, instead of screwing with time, simply regresses him to nothing.